mahimanzum/FixEval/README.md

 ```
 # Additional Downloads (Incomplete link)
 Need to download the data folder in the parent directory
-Download the atcoder test cases folder in the src or evaluation directory and change the code
+Download the atcoder test cases folder in the src or evaluation directory and change the code.
+(Change needed in split.py and execution_evaluation_TC.py)

 # Environment creation  information